One to one relationship in laravel

 Conclusion

-Here, We have just created two models employee and address with one-to-one eloquent relationship.
+Here, We have just created two model employees and addressed them with one-to-one eloquent relationships.
 We have also performed examples to store and retrieve data with relations in Laravel.